Xilinx/aibox-reid/README.md

 # Setting up the Board

-1. Get the SD Card Image from [Boot Image Site](http://xilinx.com/) and follow the instructions in UG1089 to burn the SD card.
+1. Get the SD Card Image from [Boot Image Site](https://xilinx.github.io/kria-apps-docs/2021.1/build/html/index.html) and follow the instructions in UG1089 to burn the SD card.
 And install the SD card to J11.

+This guide and prebuilt is target for Ubuntu and 22.1.
+The previious version of this application (21.1) which is targeted to Petalinux is still available [online](https://xilinx.github.io/kria-apps-docs/2021.1/build/html/index.html).

 2. Hardware Setup: